 4/23- Though most of the museum is still closed from earthquake damage, they have reopened one part with limited hours, reservations required for guided tours.

 "A thing of beauty is a joy forever."

 The Ponce Art Musuem (Museo de Arte de Ponce) and its collection totally exemplify this John Keats quote.
-The museum recently (November 2010) reopened its doors after more than 2 years and LOTS of money in renovations and acquisitions.
+The museum reopened in November 2010, after more than 2 years and LOTS of money in renovations and acquisitions.
 It really is a joy to experience.

 It is larger and it now has more than 800 art objects on display.
 That is more than double the number of pieces on displayed than they had in the past.
 I think it is the nicest art museum on the island, that I have visited, and it is a must-visit for anyone who has even a remote interest in the arts.

 The museum started as a small collection of art pieces bought by former governor and art collector Luis A. Ferré.
 He had a dream of opening a museum so that others could see the art works … and the Ponce Museum of Art was born.
 In the time since Ferré’s original donation of 71 pieces, the collection has grown to about 4500 pieces.
 There are objects from all over the world, but mostly from Latin America, Puerto Rico and Europe.
 They range from 3000 year old pottery pieces to modern art and sculptures … and everything in between.
 It was one of first institutions to be acredited by the American Association of Museums.

 A new pop art sculpture by Roy Lichtenstein, called Brush Strokes in Flight, welcomes visitors at the entrance to the musuem.
 Once inside, people can spend time with the Ponce Art Museum’s most famous painting Flaming June by Lord Frederic Leighton (1895).